 The walls, doors, and ceilings of the rooms are not to be damaged.
 Nails, tacks, and adhesives (tape, glue, etc.) may not be used on walls, and students may not paint walls or furnishings.

 Pets are not allowed in any residence hall.
 Students violating this policy, either by having a pet or where there is evidence of a pet, may be subject to the Student Code of Conduct in addition to necessary repair, cleaning and/or fumigating charges where applicable.
 Exceptions are made for aquarium fish (in tanks of 5 gallons or less) and approved service or therapy animals.
 If a non-approved animal is discovered, the animal needs to be removed immediately by the student or staff will remove it to the Kent County Humane Society.

-Students approved for an ESA or bringing a service dog must comply with all provisions of the animal agreement, published university policies, and the terms of the housing contract.
+Students approved for an emotional support animal must comply with all provisions of the animal agreement, published university policies, and the terms of the housing contract.

 Residents must check in to their room on the designated date and time.
 Residents are required to complete a Room Condition Report (RCR) with their RA upon checking into their room or suite.
 Students should check the RCR carefully to ensure accuracy.
 Any discrepancies should be brought to the attention of a staff member before accepting the RCR.
 This same information will be used at check out to determine any change in condition to the rooms’/suites’ furnishings and/or condition.
 Students are allowed to move in only if their bill is paid or a payment plan is in place with the Business Office and all requirements from the Health Center have been met.
 Please see “Unpaid Bills” section of the Guide for more information.